After the Diagnosis

-• Create a team for your child.
-You are your child’s best advocate.
-Stay informed.
-Take advantage of services that are available to you both locally and statewide.
-Your child may need the support services of a Speech-language Pathologist, an Occupational Therapist, a Physical Therapist, a Behavior Therapist (ABA, Pivotal Response Therapy, Floor Time, etc.), or a developmental school program.
+Create a team!
+They may need the support services of a Speech-language Pathologist, an Occupational Therapist, a Physical Therapist, a Behavior Therapist (ABA, Pivotal Response Therapy, Floor Time, etc.), or a developmental school program.
 Creating a team is a comprehensive undertaking that involves the child’s entire family and a team of professionals.
+Families with children aged 3 years old who are experiencing developmental delays and/or have a diagnosed condition that has a high probability of resulting in developmental delay such as Autism may be eligible for First Steps To contact your local First Steps office, click your county of residence at this website: https://www.in.gov/fssa/ddrs/4685.htm.

-• Sign up for the Family Supports Waiver.
+Sign up for the Family Supports Waiver.
 This waiver provides services to participants in a range of community settings.
-The waiver serves persons with a developmental disability or intellectual disability.
 An Individualized Support Plan using a person-centered planning approach guided by an Individual Support Team will be developed for your child.
-The family and team identify services needed and develops a plan of care which is subject to an annual waiver services cap of $19,614.
 For more information on the Family Supports waiver, click on https://www.in.gov/fssa/ddrs/2639.htm or access the Autism Society of Indiana website at https://www.autismsocietyofindiana.org/.

-• Educate yourself and know your rights and options.
-Take advantage of services that are available to you both locally and statewide.
-It can be overwhelming to look at the many websites that have information on autism.
-Start by contacting the Autism Society of Indiana or the Autism Society of America at https://autismsociety.org/
+Educate yourself and know your rights and options.
+It can be overwhelming to look at the many websites that have information on Autism.
+Start by contacting the Autism Society of Indiana or the Autism Society of America.
+The Autism Society of Indiana also offers many trainings you may find helpful.

-• Find a caregiver support group.
+Find a caregiver support group.
 You can locate a caregiver support group by contacting the Autism Society of Indiana or contact the Autism Advocate in your school district.
 It is important to build a community.
-It is helpful to make friends with other parents who have children with autism and support each other.
-Connecting with other parents will enable you to give and receive support from families who understand your day-to-day challenges.

 CONTACT